Philippa Spurway Interior Architect

 Milovići Project Starts

-In February 2017, the Milovići project reached the stage you can see in the photos above and below.
+In February 2017, the Milovići project reached the stage of competition of the stonework shown you in the photographs above and below.

 Zabrdje Project Starts